felixlopz/hubrise-test-task/content/apps/livepepper/en/connect-hubrise.md

 1. Verify that your account and location names have been correctly prefilled by LivePepper.
 Click **Create**.
 1. Click **Allow**.

-Otherwise, if you already have a HubRise account, follow these steps:
+If you already have a HubRise account, follow these steps:

 1. Log in to your LivePepper back office.
 1. Select **Settings > Add-ons**.